niall-dance-sanchez/LMNH-Plants-Project/short-term-etl/README.md

 Functions to transform the data gathered from the extract code into clean, validated data.

+### insert_transactional_data.py

+Functions that insert new reading data into the database.

+### load_master_data.py

+Functions that look for new "master" data (i.e. botanist, country etc) and loads it into the RdS

 ### load.py

 Contains Helper function to combine the loading of the master data (from all tables other than "reading") and transactional ("reading") data.